 Clear working days do not include:

-- The day that the application is submitted
+- The day that the application is received

 Any TEN we receive must be acknowledged within two working days after it is received.

-Individuals can have up to five TENs per calendar year (1 January to 31 December).
-Personal licence holders can have up to 50 TENs per calendar year.
+A non-personal licence holder can have up to five TENs per calendar year (1 January to 31 December).
+A personal licence holder can have up to 50 TENs per calendar year.

 Void TEN example